Server-side Conversions

 Idempotency

 Repeated POSTs with the same order_id will not double-count revenue.
-The conversion row is keyed by order:{project_id}:{order_id} and deduplicated server-side — the latest write wins, so retries (e.g. on a 502 from a transient downstream failure) are safe.
+The conversion row is keyed by your project and order ID, then deduplicated server-side — the latest write wins, so retries (e.g. on a 502 from a transient downstream failure) are safe.

 Errors